marksherriff/cs3240-f23-website/schedule.md

 {% endfor %}
 </tbody></table>

 _^ NOTE: Per the syllabus, a student's lowest GP score is converted to a max score at the end of the semester, which functions as one free skip.
-In class Guided Practice activities cannot be made up due to the nature of the activities._
+In-class Guided Practice activities cannot be made up due to the nature of the activities._

 ## Project Schedule